djdongjin/djdongjin.github.io/_posts/2018-11-05-Note-10-of-Deep-Learning-RNN.md

 Recursive NN differentiate itself from Recurrent NN with a different computational graph which is structured as a deep tree, rather than a chain-like structure of RNNs, as illustrated below:

 ![][image-4]

+One Advantage of recursive nets is that it can shorten the depth of input sequence from $O(\rho)$ (in recurrent nets) to $O(\log \rho)$.

+The question here is how to structure a recursive net tree.
+One way is constructing a tree that is not related to the data such as balanced binary tree.
+Another way is constructing using external methods, such as the parse tree of the sentence when applied to NLP tasks.

+## Long-short Term Memory (LSTM) and Other Gated RNN
+> Used for solving gradient vanish and explode in Long-Term Dependencies

+- LSTM
+- GRU

+### Clipping Gradients
+Since gradient explode is caused by too large gradient, we can limit the gradient and clip it when exceeding some threshold.

+### Regularizing to encourage information flow